 Brianna Lawrence, senior associate for event organizer Gladstein, Neandross & Associates, will provide tips on accessing funding for school bus replacements.
 She said on Tuesday that her focus will be on the grant application process, especially what happens after the grant is filed.
 She will also provide a look at what the Volkswagen Settlement’s Mitigation Trust Fund looks like now, as states begin publicizing their plans and opportunities for districts and contractors to become involved.

 Russ Federico, executive director of operational support for the Marana Unified School District near Tucson, Arizona, will provide attendees with a look at the process of building a fleet of CNG school buses.
-He said the district has “learned lots of lessons” through its journey of acquiring two pilot buses, developing the infrastructure, working out a fueling arrangement at a local waste management yard, and finally ending up with their current total of 15 CNG buses.
+He said the district has “learned lots of lessons” through its journey of acquiring two pilot buses, developing the infrastructure, working out a fueling arrangement at a local waste management yard, and finally ending up with its current total of 15 CNG buses.

 Tim Shannon, director of transportation for Twin Rivers Unified School District in California, has experience with securing and stacking funding from multiple sources.
 His fleet of 86 buses is comprised of 40 percent CNG, and includes 16 electric buses that were all acquired through the use of grant funds.
 He will talk about funding opportunities and how to stack grants for the maximum cost savings.
 He also announced Tuesday that school districts across the state can now “piggyback” on a recent RFP his district developed to procure alternative fuel vehicles and equipment.

-Jenna Van Harpen is alternative fuels regional manager for school bus manufacturer Blue Bird Corporation, which works with all three districts that are represented at the roundtable.
+Jenna Van Harpen is alternative fuels regional manager for school bus manufacturer Blue Bird Corp., which works with all three districts that are represented at the roundtable.
 She stressed the importance of communicating with districts how alternatively fueled buses are better for the environment and will save them money as well.